Algorithmic trading: Mean reversion

 Mean reversion is a mathematical methodology sometimes used for stock investing, but it can be applied to other processes.
 In general terms the idea is that both a stock's high and low prices are temporary, and that a stock's price tends to have an average price over time.
 An example of a mean-reverting process is the Ornstein-Uhlenbeck stochastic equation.

 Mean reversion involves first identifying the trading range for a stock, and then computing the average price using analytical techniques as it relates to assets, earnings, etc.

 When the current market price is less than the average price, the stock is considered attractive for purchase, with the expectation that the price will rise.
 When the current market price is above the average price, the market price is expected to fall.
 In other words, deviations from the average price are expected to revert to the average.

 The standard deviation of the most recent prices (e.g., the last 20) is often used as a buy or sell indicator.

 Stock reporting services (such as Yahoo!
 Finance, MS Investor, Morningstar, etc.), commonly offer moving averages for periods such as 50 and 100 days.
 While reporting services provide the averages, identifying the high and low prices for the study period is still necessary.

 Scalping

 Scalping is liquidity provision by non-traditional market makers, whereby traders attempt to earn (or make) the bid-ask spread.
 This procedure allows for profit for so long as price moves are less than this spread and normally involves establishing and liquidating a position quickly, usually within minutes or less.

-A market maker is basically a specialized scalper.
+A market maker is basically a specialized scalper and also referred to as dealers.
 The volume a market maker trades is many times more than the average individual scalper and would make use of more sophisticated trading systems and technology.
 However, registered market makers are bound by exchange rules stipulating their minimum quote obligations.
 For instance, NASDAQ requires each market maker to post at least one bid and one ask at some price level, so as to maintain a two-sided market for each stock represented.